 Lifetime Benefits, Part 1 – Injury v.
 Sickness Limitation

-Having a disability policy is an important step in protecting your financial security and ensuring a monthly source of income if you are forced to step away from practicing and file a claim due to a disability.
-However, as we’ve discussed before, your monthly benefits typically will not match the monthly income you were earning as a doctor, dollar for dollar.
+Having a disability insurance policy is an important step in protecting your financial security and ensuring a monthly source of income if you are forced to step away from practicing as a dentist or physician and file a claim due to a disability.
+However, as we’ve discussed before, your monthly disability benefits typically will not match the monthly income you were earning as a doctor, dollar for dollar.
 As a result, you may not have any funds left over, after your monthly expenses, to save for retirement.
 This can be problematic since many plans have a benefit period ending at age 65 or 67, but the average American life expectancy is around 79.

-There are a few options residents or doctors have when buying a policy that can help ensure financial stability past retirement age.
+There are a few options residents or doctors have when buying a disability insurance policy that can help ensure financial stability past retirement age.
 One option is selecting a policy with a lifetime benefit rider.
-Older policies, from the 80’s and 90’s, were often drafted in policyholders’ favor and a lifetime benefit provision meant just that—full monthly benefits would be paid out until a claimant’s death.
-Many newer policies still offer an option to purchase “lifetime benefits”, but there are additional qualifiers in the policy language that dictate the amount of the benefit the claimant will receive, or whether he or she will receive lifetime benefits at all.
-In our next few posts, we will look at two common lifetime benefit limitations that are common in newer policies.
+Older disability insurance policies, from the 80’s and 90’s, were often drafted in policyholders’ favor and a lifetime benefit provision meant just that—full monthly benefits would be paid out until a claimant’s death.
+Many newer disability insurance policies still offer an option to purchase “lifetime benefits”, but there are additional qualifiers in the policy language that dictate the amount of the disability benefit the claimant will receive, or whether he or she will receive lifetime benefits at all.
+In our next few posts, we will look at two common lifetime benefit limitations that are common in newer disability insurance policies.
 In this post we will examine the injury versus sickness limitation.

 Injury v.
 Sickness Limitation